 We sometimes discover dark marks or spots on our white shower floor and wonder how in the world that happened.
 Luckily, there’s a way to get rid of these unappealing stains.

 You can use hydrogen peroxide, which is a mild bleach, to restore the white surface.
 However, it’s not a one-minute fix, so make sure no one needs the shower until the next day.

 Place a white cloth over the stain and soak it generously in hydrogen peroxide.
 Allow the cloth to stay on the mark overnight and then rinse off and dry with a towel (1).

 If you’re not dealing with hard watermarks, but still see stains, making a baking soda paste could work.
-Baking soda effectively cuts through stains such as soap scum.
+Baking soda effectively cleans stains like soap scum.

 Make a paste with equal amounts of baking soda and water.
 Cover the stains and allow it an hour or two to work.
 Scrub using a sponge or brush until the marks give in.
 Then rinse with water and dry the area (2).